Home » Recipes » Desserts » Cookies

 This post may contain affiliate links.
 Please read our disclosure policy.

-Of all the great cookies in the world, oatmeal raisin is always a top favorite.
+Of all the great cookies in the world, oatmeal raisin cookies are always a top favorite.
 They’re so simple, sweet, soft, and chewy–total comfort food cookie!
+We’re big fans of them in this house, even the few who aren’t huge raisin fans, and I’m pretty confident in saying these chewy oatmeal raisin cookies are some of the best I’ve ever had!

-So that’s what we’re making today.
-Perfectly soft and chewy oatmeal raisin cookies.
-This easy cookie recipe is made with simple ingredients and requires 0 chill time!
+• Quick & easy.
+This easy cookie recipe is made with simple ingredients and requires 0 chill time.
 Just 30 minutes stand between you and warm, gooey oatmeal raisin cookies!

-• All-purpose flour – Be sure to measure the flour properly to get the right consistency in the cookies.
+• All-purpose flour – Be sure to measure the flour properly to ensure the consistency of the cookies.

 • Butter – Softened but not melted.